 Mid Autumn Festival Or Zhongqiu — Holiday of Reunion and Mooncake

-Mid-Autumn Festival, also named Moon Festival or Zhongqiu Festival, is on the 15th of August of Traditional Chinese Calendar.
+Mid-Autumn Festival, also named Moon Festival or Zhongqiu Festival, is on the 15th of August in the Traditional Chinese Calendar.

-It is one of the most ancient, biggest festivals in China, which celebrates reunion and harvest.
+It is one of China's most ancient festivals, celebrating reunion and harvest.

-In ancient China, sovereigns would hold grand ceremonies to worship the sun in spring, and the moon in autumn, to pray for blessings, and celebrate the good harvest.
+In ancient China, sovereigns would hold grand ceremonies to worship the sun in spring and the moon in autumn, pray for blessings, and celebrate the good harvest.

 Later, more legends concerning the moon became popular, and more rites and meanings were added to the full moon in the middle of autumn.

-Till the Tang Dynasty (618 — 907), Mid Autumn Festival became popular, when most traditions and celebrating activities were gradually formed since then.
+Until the Tang Dynasty (618 — 907), the Moon Festival became famous, and most traditions and celebrating activities gradually formed.

-What are legends of the Moon and the Mid Autumn Festival?
+Legends of the Moon and the Mid Autumn Festival

 Her husband on earth, one day, saw her silhouettes on the moon.
-So Hou Yi placed all of his good food on the table, hoping Chang E could share them with him, and see his eternal love.
+So, Hou Yi placed all his excellent food on the table, hoping Chang E could share them with him and see his eternal love.

 Afterward, this date became Mid Autumn, also named the Moon Festival.

-Jade Rabbit, also named Moon Rabbit, is the mythical animal that lives on the moon.
+Jade Rabbit, also named Moon Rabbit, is a mythical animal that lives on the moon.

-Some people believed that the Jade Rabbit is Chang E's pet that accompanies her in the cold Moon Palace.
+Some people believe that the Jade Rabbit is Chang E's pet that accompanies her in the cold Moon Palace.

 As a mythical creature, the Jade Rabbit kept pounding medicines to make elixirs.
 Gradually, the Jade Rabbit became a symbol of the moon.

-Besides Chang E and Jade Rabbit, a giant Laurel is standing next to the Moon Palace (Guanghan Gong).
+Besides Chang E and Jade Rabbit, a giant Laurel stands next to the Moon Palace (Guanghan Gong).

 Hence, Wu Gang would spread laurel seeds on earth during this period and could make tasty Osmanthus wine.